-290. INTERDISCIPLINARY STUDIES4 This course is designed to facilitate the treatment of topics across disciplinary boundaries.
+This course is designed to facilitate the treatment of topics across disciplinary boundaries.
 Topics will vary from year to year.
-Course, but no individual topics, may be repeated for credit.
+Course, but not individual topics, may be repeated for credit.
 No more than one 290 course may be used to fulfill a core requirement.
 This course MAY satisfy the Career or Community component of Trek.
 Offered on demand.
-301. PLATO AND ARISTOTLE4 Students will examine primary texts by Plato and Aristotle as well as the arguments of presocratic philosophers, and Plato and Aristotle's followers.
-We will examine ancient answers to philosophical questions about the meaning of life, the nature of God, the universe and human beings and the nature and limits of knowledge.
+292: HAITI This course provides students with an intercultural experience in Haiti through readings, activities, and interactions with Haitians.
+Students will learned about Haitian culture and history, examine the relationship between Haiti and the United States, and develop an understanding of our moral and political obligations across international borders.
+Students will examine primary texts by Plato and Aristotle as well as the arguments of presocratic philosophers, and Plato and Aristotle's followers.
+We will examine ancient answers to philosophical questions about the meaning of life, the nature of God, the universe and human beings, and the nature and limits of knowledge.
 In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
 Every fall.
-HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE 302.
-THE ENLIGHTENMENT4 A critical study of primary philosophical tests of the enlightenment period in Europe.
-We will read texts by authors such as Descartes, Leibniz Locke, Hume, and Kant.
+HUMANITIES FOUNDATION: MEANINGFUL LIFE CHALLENGE A critical study of primary philosophical tests of the enlightenment period in Europe.
+We will read texts by authors such as Descartes, Leibniz, Locke, Hume, and Kant.
 We will examine how ancient answers to philosophical questions were challenged by the scientific revolution.
 In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
 Every spring.
 HUMANITIES FOUNDATION 303S.
-PHILOSOPHY OF RELIGION A study of philosophical issues raised by the contemporary dialogue between the living world religions.
+PHILOSOPHY OF RELIGION4 A study of philosophical issues raised by the contemporary dialogue between the living world religions.
 Topics include concepts of God, revelation, religious truth, problem of evil and theory of salvation.
 Every spring.
 (Same as REL 303S) MEANINGFUL LIFE CHALLENGE 304.
-CHINESE PHILOSOPHY A critical study of primary schools of thoughts in the Chinese philosophical tradition.
-We will read texts in Confucianism, Daoism, Mohism and Legalism, including authors such as Confucius, Laozi, Zhuangzi, Mozi, and Han Feizi.
-Taking into account the political and social contexts we will examine these thinkers' answers to philosophical questions about human nature, the foundation of morality, and the right way of living In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
-Spring of Ever Years.
-EXPANDING CIRCLE CHALLENGE 309.
-SOCIAL AND POLITICAL PHILOSOPHY4 A topically-driven application of the major normative social and political theories.
+CHINESE PHILOSOPHY4 A critical study of primary schools of thoughts in the Chinese philosophical tradition.
+We will read texts in Confucianism, Daoism, Mohism, and Legalism, including authors such as Confucius, Laozi, Zhuangzi, Mozi, and Han Feizi.
+Taking into account the political and social contexts, we will examine these thinkers' answers to philosophical questions about human nature, the foundation of morality, and the right way of living.
+In every case, we will consider these arguments as historical artifacts and evaluate them as positions we might adopt today.
+Spring of Even Years, EXPANDING CIRCLE CHALLENGE A topically-driven application of the major normative social and political theories.
 Possible topics include punishment, human rights, just wars, property, and immigration.
 Course, but not individual topics, may be repeated.
 Spring of even years.
 (Same as PSC 309) HUMANITIES FOUNDATION 311.
-MIND AND LANGUAGE An examination of the nature of language, the nature of mind, and the interconnection between them.
+MIND AND LANGUAGE......4 An examination of the nature of language, the nature of mind, and the interconnection between them.
 We will study questions such as whether computers can think, the intentionality of thought and language, how to square subjective consciousness experiences with our best scientific theory, whether meaning depends on something objective, and if conceptual thought is prior to language.
 Fall of even years.
-HUMANITIES FOUNDATION 483.
-SEMINARS Prerequisite: Permission of instructor.
+HUMANITIES FOUNDATION Prerequisite: Permission of instructor.
 Group study of historical topics or problems, as determined by student interest and need.
 Study based on student discussion and papers.
 Offered yearly, or upon demand.
-491-496.
-INDEPENDENT STUDY Prerequisite: Permission of instructor.
+Prerequisite: Permission of instructor.
 Independent research and writing on a problem of student's choosing with approval and under direction of instructor.
 Offered yearly, or upon demand.